KateS-9/CSS_lesson-1/README.md

 # CSS_lesson-1
-**Goal**: to learn how to create style rules for formatting texts and headings.
+**Goal**: to learn how to create cascading style sheets with different types of selectors.